-Most police powers of arrest, interviewing and charging a suspect are contained in the Police and Criminal Evidence 1984 (PACE), and the Codes of Practice created there under.
-While PACE provides the overall framework in general, Codes provide the details.
+Most police's powers of arrest, interviewing and charging a suspect are contained in the Police and Criminal Evidence Act 1984 (PACE), and the Codes of Practice created there under.
+While PACE provides the overall framework in general, the Codes provide the details.
 There are five Codes of Practice, and all the Codes contained 'notes for guidance'.
-Though, are not provisions of the Code, the notes of guidance serve to guide police officers and others about their application interpretation.
+Though, they are not provisions of the Code, the notes of guidance serve to guide police officers and others about their application and interpretation.

-The one relevant to this discussion is the Code of Practice for the Detention, Treatment and Questioning of Persons Police Officers.
-The first stage is when an arrested person is taken to the police station and is then placed under a cust officer.
+The one relevant to this discussion is the Code of Practice for the Detention, Treatment and Questioning of Persons by Police Officers. n37 The first stage is when an arrested person is taken to the police station and is then placed under a custody officer.
 The custody officer is not involved in the investigation.
-The custody officer has several duties, one of which is inform the suspect of his or her rights to consult a solicitor, to have someone informed, and to examine the Codes Practice.
-The custody officer also maintains a custody record of the suspect's detention including matters such as times meals, interviews, the caution, if given and the charge.
-Being not involved in the investigation, the custody officer believed to be more objective when assessing whether the suspect should be released or detained, or whether there sufficient evidence to charge the suspect.
-At the second stage, a review officer must make periodic reviews of the detention if the custody officer authorises detention, and if the suspect has not yet been charged.
-The review officer must at least be the rank of an Inspector, and is not directly involved in the investigation.
-The first review must be held within six hours the original decision to detain.
-At the third stage, a second review must thereafter be held at no more than nine-hour intervals.
-The fourth stage is when the maximum of 24 hours (1 day) after the suspect's arrival at the designated polistation has expired.
-He or she must then be released or charged, unless the following conditions are satisfied;
+The custody officer has several duties, one of which is to inform the suspect of his or her rights to consult a solicitor, to have someone informed, and to examine the Codes of Practice.
+The custody officer also maintains a custody record of the suspect's detention including matters such as times of meals, interviews, the caution, if given and the charge.
+Being not involved in the investigation, the custody officer is believed to be more objective when assessing whether the suspect should be released or detained, or whether there is sufficient evidence to charge the suspect.
+At the second stage, a review officer must make periodic reviews of the detention, if the custody officer authorises detention, and if the suspect has not yet been charged.
+The review officer must at least be of the rank of an Inspector, and is not directly involved in the investigation.
+The first review must be held within six hours of the original decision to detain.
+At the third stage, a second review must thereafter be held at no more than nine-hourly intervals.
+The fourth stage is when the maximum of 24 hours (1 day) after the suspect's arrival at the designated police station has expired. n38 He or she must then be released or charged, unless the following conditions are satisfied;